BlackWhiteYoshi/Blazor.BrowserAPI/README.md

 <br></br>
+## Browser Support

+Not all APIs are supported in all Browsers.
+This Library does no extra checks if an API is supported and calling an unsupported API may throw an exception.
+It is your responsibility to check Browser support and handle the results appropriately.

+Note:
+Blazor-server and Blazor-webassembly act different when mapping JS null/undefined to C# value types:
+While Blazor-webassembly just maps to default, Blazor-server throws an exception instead.

+<br></br>
-## Namespace BrowserAPI.Implementation
+## Namespace *BrowserAPI.Implementation*

 There exists 2 namespaces in this Library: *BrowserAPI* and *BrowserAPI.Implementation*.
 Members inside the *BrowserAPI.Implementation* namespace should not be used directly and there is no guarantee that the members of a class will be stable.
-However, the class names inside *BrowserAPI.Implementation* will be stable, so using them for service provider registration is fine.
+However, the class names itself will be stable, so using them for service provider registration is fine.

 <br></br>